Returning to school on 8 March - Key Information

 What time should my child be dropped off?

-In order to promote distancing between families and children, we are staggering drop off and pick up in 4 time slots.
+In order to promote distancing between families and children, we are continuing to stagger drop off and pick up in 4 time slots.
 This will reduce the number of parents and children arriving / leaving the site at any one time.
 Siblings have been given the same slot so that parents drop and go rather than waiting around.
-We strongly encourage parents to wear face masks when on the school site and model social distancing on entering and leaving the site, particularly in the park.
+Parents must wear face coverings when on the school site (unless they are exempt) and model social distancing on entering and leaving the site, particularly in the park.

 Parents have been informed of the colour group and time slot they have been allocated:

 Where do I drop off and pick up my child / children?